pradyoth25/js-kuro-hazama/README.md

-# js-kuro-hazama
+# Kuro Hazama

-Basic JS version of black jack
+Basic Javascript version of the game.